tetuyoko/developmentkit/README.md

 Now you're good to go.

-## If conflict, use this gem first time,
+## If conflict, when first time to use this gem,

 ```
 % gem install developmentkit